Circuit locality from relativistic locality in scalar field mediated entanglement

-The relation between relativistic and subsystem locality has been brought under scrutiny by the recent discussion on the idea of witnessing nonclassical behaviour of gravity via gravity-mediated entanglement: two spatially separated masses becoming entangled as a result of the gravitational interaction \cite{bose2017spin,marletto2017gravitationallyinduced,krisnanda2017revealing,Christodoulou2018c,christodoulou2023locally,fragkos2023inference,huggett2022quantum}.
-The study of these proposed experiments has connected the quantum gravity and the quantum information research communities.
-However each community has its own ``natural'' definition of locality, one expressed in terms of properties of observables, the other in terms of a property of the unitary evolution.
+This connection matters in the discussion on the recent idea of witnessing nonclassical behaviour of gravity via gravity-mediated entanglement: two spatially separated masses becoming entangled as a result of the gravitational interaction \cite{bose2017spin,marletto2017gravitationallyinduced,krisnanda2017revealing,Christodoulou2018c,christodoulou2023locally,martin-martinez2023what,fragkos2023inference,huggett2022quantum}.
+The study of these proposed experiments has created a new interface between the quantum gravity and quantum information research communities.
+The following question arises.
+Suppose there are two systems, $A$ and $B$, each coupled to a relativistically local field $\phi$ but not to each other.
+Does it follow that the field \textit{mediates} the interaction between $A$ and $B$, in the information-theoretic sense that the evolution of the full system can be broken down into a product of unitaries each acting only on $A$ and $\phi$, or on $B$ and $\phi$, and never involving both $A$ and $B$?

-Does relativistic locality imply subsystem locality in quantum field theory?
-We focus on the case of a relativistic massive quantum scalar field $\phi$ coupled to two quantum particles $A$ and $B$ that interact only with $\phi$, and investigate whether the evolution is $2$-local, or, in other words, if $\phi$ can be said to be \textit{mediating} the interaction between $A$ and $B$ in the information-theoretic sense.

-We show that the evolution of this quantum field and two particles admits such a subsystem local decomposition, under a clearly stated and physically relevant set of approximations.
-In more detail, we show that, for any finite time interval, the evolution of the joint system can be put in the 2-local form\footnote{$\hat U_\phi$ acts only on the field $\phi$ and can be conventionally absorbed in a redefinition of $\hat U_{A\phi}$ and $\hat U_{B\phi}$ without changing the fact that these unitaries do not act on both $A$ and $B$.}